-First, a number of net-zero commitments have been set earlier than 2050.
+First, at the country level, a number of net-zero commitments have been set earlier than 2050.
 By far the most significant in scale and geopolitical terms is current G7 President, Germany – the world’s fourth-largest economy17 and sixth-largest emitter.
 Its current net-zero target is 2045, ahead of the EU’s 2050 goal.
 That reflects the change made after its national climate law was successfully challenged in court for leaving too much decarbonisation to achieve until after 2030.
 At that point, the court ruled that pathways to net zero would be far narrower and therefore the old law infringed citizens’ human rights, particularly those of future generations.18

 The second factor is more directly linked to the way systemic change happens.
 When targets are set, technology, finance, policy, or all three, often move faster than anticipated and the target can be achieved earlier than expected.
-For instance, in 2017 at COP23 in Bonn, Portugal committed to phase-out coal by 2030.5 In 2021, it shut down its last coal- fired power station, nine years ahead of schedule.6
+For instance, in 2017 at COP23 in Bonn, Portugal committed to phase-out coal by 2030.20 In 2021, it shut down its last coal- fired power station, nine years ahead of schedule.21

-Evidence also suggests the speed of the transition is regularly underestimated.
-Analysis by the Institute of New Economic Thinking at the University of Oxford noted the IEA’s World Energy Outlook has consistently misjudged how far and fast the costs of renewable energy sources would fall.7 Similarly, BloombergNEF’s own assessment of its outlook for electric vehicles was “getting it wrong on the downside” as it underestimated the speed of the transition.8
+In fact, evidence suggests the speed of the transition is regularly underestimated.
+Analysis by the Institute of New Economic Thinking at the University of Oxford noted the IEA’s World Energy Outlook has consistently misjudged how far and fast the costs of renewable energy sources would fall.29 Similarly, BloombergNEF’s own assessment of its outlook for electric vehicles was “getting it wrong on the downside” as it underestimated the speed of the transition.30

 Corporate targets growing in ambition